 - Take time off from social media

 Everyone needs a time off, specially in such a time.
 Social media is a daunting and oftentimes a toxic place.
-We are constantly bombarded with news of all kinds and usually the ones who make the headlines are the negative one.
+We are constantly bombarded with news of all kinds, trolls and whatnot.
 So remember to take time off every now and then.

 Meditating is one of the best ways to stay focused, present and grateful.
 Making it a daily practice is even better.
 Meditation is proven to help you be more appreciative and will help you on your daily journey.